mjarkk/plex-like-web-app/README.md

 Open in a text editor **conf/servconfig.json**

 ## Bugs
+**NOTE: this is a list of only the biggest problems**
 - On windows the server will NOT stop running if you press ctrl + c, Solution: on windows open task manager and kill all nodejs services
 - If you change dev mode in the settings the server will not stop the live reload or will not start live the live reload, Solution: manually restart the server.
 - If you see a lot of: [nodemon] files triggering change check: some/directory/some.file, Solution: npm i -g nodemon@debug
-- On linux chrome will eat you're RAM when working with the shaka player
+- On linux (probably the same on mac and windows) chrome will eat you're RAM when working with the shaka player
+- Sometimes the ```serv/video.js``` file will fail on start because the database is not ready

 ## Tested on:
 ### Linux (ubuntu 17.10)